NielsEngelhard/League-of-Letters/BACKLOG.md

 SHOULD
 - public & private games and some overview where you can see current games (refactor online game route)
 - GAME MODE: bring your own word
-- Spotify radio voor music
+- Spotify radio voor music (some sort of background music functionality)
-- Sound effects
 - Favourite color is displayed as your color everywhere

 COULD